Moscow will try to retrieve U.S. drone wreckage in Black Sea after Pentagon blames Russian jet for crash

 "Obviously, we refute the Russians' denial," Kirby said.

-The incident happened 75 miles southwest of the Crimean Peninsula, a part of Ukraine seized by Russia, CBS News national security correspondent David Martin reports.
+The incident happened 75 miles southwest of the Crimean Peninsula, a part of Ukraine seized by Russia, Martin reports.

 For more than half an hour Tuesday morning, two Russian jets made a total of 19 passes on the drone, popping up in front of it to blast it with their jet exhaust and trying to drench it with their fuel.